List of Alien vs. Predator characters: Tim O'Brien

 Tim O'Brien (portrayed by Sam Trammell) is Molly's father and Kelly's husband.
 After Kelly's time in the army, it is revealed that he has become Molly's "mother role" after she denies her mother to read her a bed-time story.
 He is killed when Molly says that she saw a monster outside her bedroom window.
 When he looks outside, an Alien attacks him.
 As he holds it off, he tells Kelly to take Molly and run.
 He is unable to overpower the Alien, and is killed, but nevertheless, he manages to save enough time to allow Kelly and Molly to escape.

 Colonel Stevens

 "Colonel Stevens" (portrayed by Robert Joy) identified himself as an officer in the Army to the survivors in Gunnison.
-He told Sheriff Morales to gather the citizens of Gunnison in the center of town for an airlift, but no airlift was planned; instead, the town was nuked.
+He told Sheriff Morales to gather the citizens of Gunnison in the center of town for an airlift, but no airlift was planned; instead, the town was bombed with a tactical nuclear weapon.
 After eventually receiving Wolf's plasma pistol, he gave it to Ms. Yutani.